WebAssembly/spec/proposals/Exceptions.md

   ...
 catch 1
   ...
+  begin
+    ...
     try
       ...
     catch 2
       ...
       try
         ...
       catch 3
         ...
         rethrow N
       end
     end
   end
+  ...
+end
 ```

 In this example, `N` is used to disambiguate which caught exception is being
 rethrown.
 It could rethrow any of the three caught expceptions.
-The catch blocks
-are numbered monotonically (inside-out) starting at zero.
-Zero implies the
-immediately enclosing catch block.
+Hence,

-So, in the above example, `rethrow 0` corresponds to the exception caught by
+`rethrow 0` corresponds to the exception caught by `catch 3`, `rethrow 1`
-`catch 3`, `rethrow 1` corresponds to the exception caught by `catch 2`, and
+corresponds to the exception caught by `catch 2`, and `rethrow 4` corresponds
-`rethrow 2` corresponds to the exception caught by `catch 1`.
+to the exception caught by `catch 1`.

 ### Debugging